Public Health Agencies - Onboarding and Implementation

 Onboarding communications between PHA and eCR Support Team

-The Healthcare Providers - Readiness and Implementation Checklist indicates that a healthcare provider should register their intent with public health agencies (PHA) and then notify the eCR Support Team about their readiness.
+The Healthcare - Readiness and Implementation Checklist indicates that a healthcare provider should register their intent with public health agencies (PHA) and then notify the eCR Support Team about their readiness.

 We recognize there may be scenarios where the eCR Support Team might hear about a healthcare provider ready to do eCR without having contacted their PHA first.
 In such cases, the eCR Support Team will connect with the PHA to determine readiness and appropriate next steps.